imrafaelmerino/java-fun/docs/index.md

  - [Tools](#tools)

 ## <a name="jspath"></a> JsPath
 A JsPath represents a string syntax for identifying a specific value within a JSON.
-It's similar to the Json Pointer specification defined in [rfc6901](https://tools.ietf.org/html/rfc6901), but I'd argue that **json-values** implementation it's more readable.
+It's an implementation of the Json Pointer specification defined in [rfc6901](https://tools.ietf.org/html/rfc6901), but there are two slightly differences:

+  - According to the RFC, the following path **/0** could represent both a key named _0_ or the first element of an array.
+It's perfectly fine to get data out of a Json; after all, the schema of the Json is supposed to be known by the user.
+However, when inserting data in, a way must distinguish what element to insert, either a Json object or a Json array.
+The approach of json-values to make that distinction is to single-quote keys which names are numbers,i.e., _/0_ points to the first element of an array whereas _/'0'_ points the key _0_ of a Json object.
+  - The index -1 represents the last element of an array.

 There are two ways of creating paths:
-* From a path-like string using the method _JsPath.of(...)_.
-A path is made up of keys and indexes separated by dots.
-Keys are URL-encoded to escape special characters; therefore, they could be part of an URL.
-When keys are numbers, they have to be single-quoted, to distinguish them from indexes.
+* From a path-like string using the method _JsPath.path(...)_.
+See [rfc6901](https://tools.ietf.org/html/rfc6901) for further details

-* Using the  _fromKey_, _fromIndex_, _key_ and _index_ methods from the _JsPath_ class API.
-In this case, keys don't need to be URL-encoded and no string is parsed.
+* Using the  _fromKey_, _fromIndex_, _key_ and _index_ methods from the _JsPath_  API:

 ```
+import static jsonvalues.JsPath.fromKey;
+import static jsonvalues.JsPath.fromIndex;
+import static jsonvalues.JsPath.path;
 {
 "a": [ {"b": [1,2,3]} ],
 " ": "z",